 Do you use any other methods? want to share?

-To see how Pippasweb could help your start up or small business, check us out.
+So contact Pippas web to see how I could help your start up or small business.